National Solidarity Party (Singapore): Beginnings

-The NSP was founded by a group of middle-class businessmen and women on 6 March 1987.
+The NSP was founded by a group of middle-class businesspeople on 6 March 1987.
 The founding president and secretary-general of the party were Kum Teng Hock and Soon Kia Seng respectively.
 Kum was a former member of the ruling People's Action Party (PAP) while Soon was the ex-chairman of the Singapore Democratic Party.

 According to its 1995 manifesto, the main political objective of the NSP was to organise and maintain a democratic movement that would ensure the solidarity and establishment of a just political system and standard of living.
 The party believed in a multi-party political system so that the rights and interests of the people could be proportionately represented.
 The NSP also aimed to establish an open and freely competitive economic environment that would provide sufficient opportunities for local enterprises.
 Today, the NSP continues to strive for these values.
 It continues to promote the establishment of a multi-party political system as well as a pro-business economic environment.

 NSP made their political debut in the 1988 general election, and has contested in every election since.
-NSP also had contested in the 1992 by-election for the constituency of Marine Parade GRC, which was led by then-Prime Minister Goh Chok Tong.
+NSP also had contested in the 1992 by-election for the constituency of Marine Parade GRC, which was led by Prime Minister Goh Chok Tong.

 As member of Singapore Democratic Alliance

 Ahead of the 2001 general election, the NSP became a founding member of the Singapore Democratic Alliance (SDA), along with the Singapore Justice Party (SJP), the Singapore People's Party (SPP) and the Singapore Malay National Organization (PKMS).
-The Chairman of the alliance was the SPP leader and then-Member of Parliament (MP) for Potong Pasir, Chiam See Tong (who was the SDA's only candidate-elect until 2011).
+The Chairman of the alliance was the SPP leader and Member of Parliament (MP) for Potong Pasir, Chiam See Tong (who was the SDA's only candidate-elect until 2011).

-On the polling day, the party's then-secretary General Steve Chia, who contested the Chua Chu Kang Single Member Constituency but defeated with a vote share of 34.6%, was the highest percentage secured by a losing opposition candidate at the election, and Chia assumed his Non-Constituency Member of Parliament (NCMP) post, becoming the first non-Workers' Party (WP) NCMP to do so.
+On the polling day, the party's secretary General Steve Chia, who contested the Chua Chu Kang Single Member Constituency but defeated with a vote share of 34.6%, was the highest percentage secured by a losing opposition candidate at the election, and Chia assumed his Non-Constituency Member of Parliament (NCMP) post, becoming the first non Workers' Party (WP) NCMP to do so.

-However, despite Chia losing his election but increased his margin to 39.63% in the 2006 general election, he lost his position as a NCMP and did not return to Parliament (the highest percentage among losing candidates was for the WP team of Aljunied GRC at 43.9%; party's chairman Sylvia Lim succeeded Chia for the NCMP role).
+In the 2006 general election, Chia lost his election but increased his margin to 39.63%.
+Despite this, he lost his position as a NCMP and did not return to Parliament (the highest percentage among losing candidates was for the WP team of Aljunied GRC at 43.9%; party's chairman Sylvia Lim succeeded Chia for the NCMP role).